kvh/ramp/README.md

 Documentation: http://ramp.readthedocs.org

-## Complex feature transformations
+**Why Ramp?**

+ *  **Complex feature transformations**

     Chain and combine features:

         Normalize(Log('x'))
         Interactions([Log('x1'), (F('x2') + F('x3')) / 2])

     Reduce feature dimension:

         SVDDimensionReduction([F('x%d'%i) for i in range(100)], n_keep=20)

     Incorporate residuals or predictions to blend with other models:

         Residuals(config_model1) + Predictions(config_model2)

     Any feature that uses the target ("y") variable will automatically respect the current training and test sets.

-## Caching
+ *  **Caching**

     Ramp caches and stores on disk in fast HDF5 format (or elsewhere if you want) all features and models it computes, so nothing is recomputed unnecessarily.
 Results are stored and can be retrieved, compared, blended, and reused between runs.

-## Easy extensibility
+ *  **Easy extensibility**

     Ramp has a simple API, allowing you to plug in estimators from scikit-learn, rpy2 and elsewhere, or easily build your own feature transformations, metrics, feature selectors, reporters, or estimators.

 ## Quick example